Competition of decoherence and quantum speed limits for quantum-gate fidelity in the Jaynes-Cummings model: Quantum gate concatenations

-In Fig.~\ref{fig:concatenations} we show the channel eigenerror when repeatedly applying a quantum operation that is enabled by the JC Hamiltonian, as described in Sec.~\ref{sec:JC_Ham}.
-In the simulations, the drive is initialized in a state with a binomial distribution (also denoted as `binomial state' for simplicity), with $\navg=25$ and the Fano factor $s = \nstdev^2 / \navg = 0.2$.
-Our interest in considering a binomial stems from showing a peculiar behaviour (a dip) of the channel eigenerror when plotted as a function of the reduced interaction time $\tau$.
-We will explain it in more detail later.
-From the left panel of Fig.~\ref{fig:concatenations}, as expected, one can observe that the channel eigenerror increases monotonically with the number of concatenations, no matter the reduced interaction time $\tau$.
-Hence, the repeated application of the same gate operated by a short interaction with the drive seems to reduce the cumulative channel eigenerror.
-Specifically, the right panel of Fig.~\ref{fig:concatenations} shows how a greater number of concatenations, for the same total evolution time $C\tau$, leads to a smaller channel eigenerror.
-In other words, if one wishes to implement a given quantum operation, it seems beneficial to break the target quantum operation in many dynamical cycles of a shorter duration $\tau$.
-However, such division comes with a higher energetic cost, since every time a gate is applied, one needs to prepare the initial state of the drive from scratch (thus, with new photons ready to use), such that in total $C\navg\hbar\omega$ of energy is used.
-Quantitatively, we will show in a paragraph below and in Fig.~\ref{fig:concatenation_energy_efficiency} that the strategy of breaking the target operation in many cycles is not optimal for the {\it eigenerror-energy balance}, that is, it increases the eigenerror when using the same total energy in the drive.
+On the other hand, the right panel of Fig.~\ref{fig:concatenations} shows how a greater number of concatenations, for the same total evolution time $C\tau$, leads to a smaller channel eigenerror.
+In other words, if one wishes to implement a given quantum operation, it is beneficial to break the target quantum operation in many dynamical cycles of a shorter duration $\tau$.
+However, such division comes with a \textit{higher} energetic cost, since every time a gate is applied, one needs to prepare the initial state of the drive from scratch (thus, with new photons ready to use), such that in total $C\navg\hbar\omega$ of energy is used.

 The central panel of Fig.~\ref{fig:concatenations} shows a dip in the channel eigenerror at $\tau=\pi/2$.
-This behaviour does not occur if the drive is initialized with a Poisson distribution, and it has to be considered a hallmark of the quantum nature of the initial state of the driving system.
-In fact, by taking the limit $s \to 0$ (for the binomial state case) with a value of $\navg$ sufficiently large, the channel eigenerror at $\tau=\pi/2$ is $0.25$ and becomes independent from the number $C$ of concatenations.
+This behaviour does not occur if the driving system is initialized with a Poisson distribution, and it has to be considered a hallmark of the quantum nature of the initial state of the driving field.
+In fact, by taking the limit $s \to 0$ (for the case of binomial state) with a value of $\navg$ sufficiently large, the channel eigenerror at $\tau=\pi/2$ is $0.25$ and becomes independent from the number $C$ of concatenations.
 This dip in the channel eigenerror at $\tau=\pi/2$ can be observed until values of $s$ up to $s=0.2$.
-Instead, for all the other values of $\tau$, the state of the logical system rapidly approaches the mixed state under quantum gate concatenation, and the channel eigenerror generally increases.
+Instead, for all the other values of $\tau$, the state of the logical system rapidly approaches the mixed state under performing quantum gate concatenation, and the channel eigenerror generally increases.